Halford Capital

 Cash Flow Volatility Is the Norm

-Fixed monthly payments assume predictable revenue.
-But most small businesses, especially in retail, hospitality, construction, and services, have revenue that fluctuates by season, by project, and by month.
-Revenue-linked repayment models absorb that volatility.
-Research shows approximately 64% of businesses report improved cash-flow management after adopting RBF, and 58% say flexible repayment percentages reduce financial strain during slow cycles.
+Large monthly loan payments assume predictable revenue.
+But most small businesses, especially in retail, hospitality, construction, and services, have revenue that swings by season, by project, and by month.
+RBF and MCA products break repayment into smaller daily, weekly, or biweekly amounts, which is easier to absorb than one large monthly bill.
+MCAs go further by adjusting the payment with sales volume.
+Research shows roughly 64% of businesses report improved cash-flow management after adopting these products, and 58% say the repayment structure reduces financial strain during slow periods.

 Speed Is a Competitive Advantage

-A contractor who can purchase materials this week wins the project.
+A contractor who can buy materials this week wins the project.
 A retailer who can stock inventory before the holiday rush captures the revenue.
-Time-to-capital is not just a convenience; it is a revenue driver.
+Time-to-capital is not just a convenience.
+It is a revenue driver.
 When businesses rank their priorities, access to credit (37%) ranks nearly as high as consumer spending trends (38%) as a key planning factor for 2026.

 Fintech Infrastructure Has Matured

-Automated underwriting, real-time bank statement analysis, and digital disbursement have dramatically reduced the cost of originating small loans.
-About 66% of RBF lenders now use automated underwriting to accelerate approvals.
-This is why fintech lenders can profitably serve the $10K-$100K loan segment that banks have largely abandoned.
+Automated underwriting, real-time bank statement analysis, and digital disbursement have dramatically cut the cost of originating small loans.
+About 66% of RBF lenders now use automated underwriting to speed up approvals.
+That is why fintech lenders can profitably serve the $10K to $100K loan segment that banks have largely walked away from.

 What Revenue-Based Financing Actually Costs

-Transparency is critical because the cost structure is different from traditional loans.
+Transparency is critical here because the cost structure is fundamentally different from a traditional loan.

 Factor Rate Explained